realKampfKroete/AutoCobblestoneMiner/README.md

 *Netherite Pickaxe with efficiency 3, from Slot 4 to Slot 6 and some food in the offhand*

-**If you want to manually stop mining, tap out of the game and press "Stop Mining". (might take a double click to do so)**
+**If you want to manually stop mining, tap out of the game and press "Stop Mining".
+(it might take a double click to do so)**

 There's also a console version available: